g00dnatur3/jscover-sbt-plugin/README.md

   "g00dnatur3" %% "jscover-play-utils" % "1.0.05"
 )
 ```
-There are threee primary settings `jscoverSourcePath`, `jscoverDestinationPath`, and `jscoverReportsDir`
+There are three primary settings `jscoverSourcePath`, `jscoverDestinationPath`, and `jscoverReportsDir`

 The `jscoverSourcePath` is the location where to find all your javascript files.